Lee Bradbury: Early and personal life

 Lee Michael Bradbury was born in Cowes, on the Isle of Wight on 3 July 1975.
 At 15, he wrote to all 92 clubs in the English Football League to request a trial.
 He left Cowes High School two days before his 16th birthday and joined the British Army the day after his birthday.
 He became a frontline rifleman and toured Northern Ireland for two years.
 He was a key player for the Princess of Wales's Royal Regiment and Warrant Officier Bob Jeffrey quipped that "his accuracy with a football is better than with a rifle".
 He played for Cowes Sports whilst on leave.
 He also played B division football for Ballinamallard United and turned out for Halstead Town and Fivemiletown United.
 He patrolled Omagh for two years after turning 18, performing searches for terrorist activity.
 Contrary to reports that he bought himself out of the army, he was in fact given an honourable discharge after four and a half years of service to pursue his professional football career.

-He married Hayley, from Newport, Isle of Wight, and had two children: Harvey and Nellie.
+He married Hayley, from Newport, Isle of Wight, and had two children: Harvey and Millie.
 Harvey became a professional footballer with numerous clubs, including Oxford United, leaving them as the first father and son to play for the club.
 Bradbury stood trial for assault in 2001 following an alleged fracas outside a nightclub.
 Bradbury began suffering anxiety attacks and was diagnosed with post-traumatic stress disorder (PTSD) after witnessing the death of his friend Ryan McKinlay in a boating accident in June 2015.
 He launched a clothing brand, Bridge, to raise money for PTSD charities.